CleverRaven/Cataclysm-DDA/doc/JSON Mapping Guides/Guide for beginning mapgen.md

   }
   ```

-If you want to look at more complex palettes, the standard_domestic_palette in https://github.com/CleverRaven/Cataclysm-DDA/blob/master/data/json/mapgen_palettes/house_general_palette.json is a good look at a palette designed to work across all CDDA houses.
+If you want to look at more complex palettes, the standard_domestic_palette in [data/json/mapgen_palettes/house_general_palette.json](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/data/json/mapgen_palettes/house_general_palette.json) is a good look at a palette designed to work across all CDDA houses.
 It includes the loot spawns and accounts for most furniture that will be used in a house.
 I also left a list of symbols open to be used in the mapgen file for specific location needs.

-Finally, the series of house_w palettes at https://github.com/CleverRaven/Cataclysm-DDA/blob/master/data/json/mapgen_palettes/house_w_palette.json are designed to work together for houses using nested mapgen.
+Finally, the series of house_w palettes at [data/json/mapgen_palettes/house_w_palette.json](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/data/json/mapgen_palettes/house_w_palette.json) are designed to work together for houses using nested mapgen.
 There is a palette devoted to the foundation, another for the nests, and finally another one I've designed for domestic outdoor nested chunks.

 #### Final comments:

-The information here should be enough for you got get around mapgen and start making maps but there are a lot of variations that will be covered in focused
+The information here should be enough for you got get around mapgen and start making maps but there are a lot of variations that will be covered in focused.

 Not covered in this document:
-a.
-Nested maps and their placement.
+  * Nested maps and their placement.
-b.
-NPC spawns.
+  * NPC spawns.
-c.
-Advanced terrain tricks for complex floor options.
+  * Advanced terrain tricks for complex floor options.
-d. traps, terrain and you.
+  * traps, terrain and you.
-e. update_mapgen (NPC and player triggered map updates).
+  * update_mapgen (NPC and player triggered map updates).
-f. faction camp expansion maps.
+  * faction camp expansion maps.
-g. field emitting furniture.
+  * field emitting furniture.